mattdavida/WuchangMod/README.md

 ## ⚠️ VERY IMPORTANT: READ BEFORE INSTALLING ⚠️

 * **USE AT YOUR OWN RISK.** This mod utilizes functions that were not intended for public use.
-It can cause bugs, break quests, or corrupt your save file.
+It can cause bugs, break quests, or corrupt your save file. -- although this hasen't happened to me at any point.
+I feel like its important to keep in mind.
 * **BACK UP YOUR SAVE GAME!** Before using this mod, please make a backup of your save file.
 I am not responsible for any lost progress.
 ***